NicholasKuzya/train_sync/README.md

-# app2
+# training_sync

-train sync app
+A new Flutter project.

 ## Getting Started